Symposium Features Student Research, Keynote by Immigration Author

 The Arthur Olsen Symposium, a gathering that fosters and celebrates student research, will be held from 11:30 a.m. to 5 p.m. on Saturday, April 16.

 Presentations will showcase student work from departments across campus.
 View the schedule.

-In 2015, the Olsen family made an endowed gift to support the Augustana Symposium and student research.
-In honor of that gift and in tribute to Dr. Olsen's many contributions to the campus community and student research, the Augustana Symposium was renamed the Art Olsen Student Research Symposium.
+In 2015, the family of Dr. Arthur Olsen made an endowed gift to support the Augustana Symposium and student research.
+In honor of that gift and in tribute to Dr. Olsen's many contributions to the campus community and student research, the Augustana Symposium was renamed the Arthur Olsen Student Research Symposium.